Bay Meadows Racetrack: Closure

-An auction for Bay Meadows paintings occurred from August 23 to August 25.
+An auction for Bay Meadows paintings occurred from August 23 to 25.

 Construction began on a housing and commercial development in September 2008.
 Criticism from local newspapers and community groups came when, after the demolition of the grandstand and clubhouse, debris waiting to be recycled was left in "unsightly" piles on the site for several months.

 Racing

 Bay Meadows had the following graded stakes events: